aniezueebubechukwu-data/DATABASE-DESIGN-FOR-A-RETAIL-WHOLESALE-BUSINESS/README.md

 **Sales**

 - The system must record sales as retail or wholesale, with pricing that can differ from the product's default.
-- The system must support a sale item sourced from outside the business's own stock (e.g. a neighboring shop), and record what it cost to source it.
 - The system must support a sale to an unregistered/anonymous walk-in customer.
 - The system must support multiple payment methods against a single sale, including partial payment.